 Causes of tire blowouts:

-When a blowout occurs, the vehicle will veer toward the blown out tire regardless of your speed.
+When blowouts occur, the car veers in the direction of the damaged tire.
 Most often, blowouts occur at relatively high speeds.
 A normal reaction of a driver may be to panic; however, the number one rule of dealing with a blowout is to keep calm.
 You won’t violently spin out of control during a blowout if you handle it correctly.

 Safely maneuvering during a blowout:

 Even if you never experience a tire blowout, it is always beneficial to know what to do.
-To avoid a tire blowout, come down Book’s Automotive and let our ASE-certified mechanics give your vehicle and tires a thorough inspection.
+To avoid a tire blowout, come down to Books Automotive and let our ASE-certified mechanics give your vehicle and tires a thorough inspection.
 At our auto repair shop in Fountain, we will do whatever it takes to ensure you’re safe.
-So stop by or call us at (719) 382-5691 to set up an appointment today!
+So stop by or call us at 719-382-5691 to set up an appointment today!